akneni/truffle-cpp/README.md

 The Trufling models are able to read C/C++ source code, and generate optimal compiler flags for speed or safety.
 They will soon also be able to generate synthetic runtime data for a program to help the compiler further optimize the code.
 Currently, these models are improve the runtime performance of C by 5%-30% (average of 12%).

+## Dataset
+- The dataset used to train the Trufling models can be found on Kaggle or by [clicking here](https://www.kaggle.com/datasets/anishkanthamneni/c-gcc-benchmarking).

 ---

 ## 🔭 Scope